JJ/fl-homework/text/text.md

 the dozens you meet during the daily commute.
 But he was well dressed, well shaved and he had a certain air of authority about him.
 He did not create a no-go zone of two meters around him as the other homeless nutters did.
-Somebody was idly sittin by him, not paying him any attention or wrinkling their nose or anything.
+Somebody was idly sitting by him, not paying him any attention or wrinkling their nose or anything.

 The train arrived and everybody rushed to the closest open